smarthomekh/hasaddon/README.md

 Adding this add-ons repository to your Home Assistant instance is pretty straightforward.
 In the Home Assistant add-on store, a possibility to add a repository is provided.

-Use the following URL to add this repository: